-Because ING is a multinational banking and financial services corporation, with a global presence and serving around 37 million customers, corporate clients and financial institutions in over 40 countries, ING's business, results and financial condition may be significantly impacted by turmoil and volatility in the worldwide financial markets or in the particular geographic areas in which the Issuer operates.
-In Retail Banking, ING's products include savings, payments, investments, loans and mortgages in most of the Issuer's Retail Banking markets.
+Because ING is a multinational banking and financial services corporation, with a global presence and serving 40 million customers, corporate clients and financial institutions in 38 countries, ING's business, results and financial condition may be significantly impacted by turmoil and volatility in the worldwide financial markets or in the particular geographic areas in which the Issuer operates.
+In Retail Banking, ING's products include savings, payments, investments, loans and mortgages.
 In Wholesale Banking, the Issuer provides specialised lending, tailored corporate finance, debt and equity market solutions, payments & cash management, trade and treasury services.
-As a result, negative developments in financial markets and/or countries or regions in which the Issuer operates have in the past had and may in the future have a material adverse impact on its business, results and financial condition, including as a result of the potential consequences listed below.
+Negative developments in relevant financial markets and/or countries or regions have in the past had and may in the future have a material adverse impact on its business, results and financial condition, including as a result of the potential consequences listed below.

 Factors such as inflation or deflation, interest rates, securities prices, credit spreads, liquidity spreads, exchange rates, consumer spending, changes in customer behaviour, climate change, business investment, real estate values and private equity valuations, government spending, the volatility and strength of the capital markets, political events and trends, supply chain disruptions, shortages, terrorism, pandemics and epidemics (such as the recent Covid-19 pandemic) or other widespread health emergencies all impact the business and economic environment and, ultimately, the Issuer's solvency, liquidity and the amount and profitability of business the Issuer conducts in a specific geographic region.

-Certain of these risks are often experienced globally as well as in specific geographic regions.
-Please see the interdependent risk factors '-Interest rate volatility and other interest rate changes may adversely affect the Issuer's business, results and financial condition', '-Inflation and deflation may negatively affect the Issuer's business, results and financial condition', '-Market conditions, including those observed over the past few years, may increase the risk of loans being impaired and have a negative effect on the Issuer's results and financial condition' and '-Continued risk of political instability and fiscal uncertainty in Europe and the United States, as well as ongoing volatility in the financial markets and the economy generally have adversely affected, and may continue to adversely affect, the Issuer's business, results and financial condition' for a further description of how ING's business, results and financial condition may be materially impacted by these risks.
+Some of these risks are often experienced globally as well as in specific geographic regions.
+Please see the interdependent risk factors '-Interest rate volatility and other interest rate changes may adversely affect the Issuer's business, results and financial condition', '-Market conditions, including those observed over the past few years, may increase the risk of loans being impaired and have a negative effect on the Issuer's results and financial condition' and '-Continued risk of political instability and fiscal uncertainty in Europe and the United States, as well as ongoing volatility in the financial markets and the economy generally have adversely affected, and may continue to adversely affect, the Issuer's business, results and financial condition' for a further description of how ING's business, results and financial condition may be materially impacted by these risks.
 All of these are factors in local and regional economies as well as in the global economy, and the Issuer may be affected by changes in any one of these factors in any one country or region, and more if more of these factors occur simultaneously and/or in multiple countries or regions or on a global scale.